strapi/documentation/docusaurus/docs/dev-docs/api/rest/review-workflows.md

 </ApiCall>

 ### Update a specific stage in a specific workflow

-This endpoint updates a specific stage of a specific review workflow based on the provided `workflow_id` and `stage_id`.
+Updates a specific stage of a specific review workflow based on the provided `workflow_id` and `stage_id`.

 <ApiCall>